hphelion/documentation/cloudos/en/120/index.md

 This introducton is perfect for anyone who prefers a tutorial-style explanation of new functionality.

 [More HP Cloud OS videos...](/cloudos/en/120/videos/)

-## Technical Overview

-If you're new to HP Cloud OS, read the HP Cloud OS [Technical Overview](/cloudos/en/120/overview/).
-This topic is based on Mark Perriera's video introduction, plus a few updates and illustrations based on recent developments.

 ## Install &amp; Configure Your Clouds